lex-node/governance/constitution/constitution.md

 4.2.
 The legislative function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Council members [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
 The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Article [] hereof; (b) holds and governs the Council Development Fund, which is the aggregate of all unspent POKT DevFund Awards allocated from POKT Block Awards; and (c) considers, holds votes with respect to and approves or denies Pocket Improvement Proposals (PIPs), Pocket Ecosystem Proposals (PEPs) and Parameter Update Proposals (PUPs).

-#### Council Smart Contract

-4.3 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, the Council and Council members shall utilize the Council Smart Contract as the exclusive method of: (a) holding and governing the Council Development Fund, (b) admitting and expelling Council members, (c) accepting and activating Governance Stakes, (d) minting and revoking Voting Tokens and (e) holding votes with respect to and approving or denying PIPs, PEPs, PUPs and proposals relating to the Foundation.
-The Council may also utilize the Council Smart Contract to administer and facilitate certain other arrangements and transactions involving the Counncil.

-4.4 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, among the Council members, the results of operation of the Council Smart Contract shall be determinative of the rights and obligations of, and shall be final, binding upon and not permitted to be contested or disputed by, the Council and each of the Council members with respect to the Council and all matters relating to the Council or the Council members in their capacities as such, and shall not be contested (in a Legal Proceeding or otherwise) by any of them.
-The immediately preceding sentence shall not prohibit or limit any Legal Proceeding brought by or on behalf of the Council or any Council member(s) (the **Plaintiff(s)**) against the Council, any other Council member(s) or any other Person(s) (the **Defendant(s)**) to the extent that:
-    (a)	a prohibition or limitation of such Legal Proceeding would be illegal or unenforceable under any applicable law; or (b)	such Legal Proceeding:
-        (i)	is based on or arises from a Material Adverse Exception Event that either:
-            (A)	resulted directly or indirectly, in whole or in part, from the fraud, willful misconduct or knowing violation of any applicable Legal Requirement or applicable Order by the Defendant(s); or
-            (B)	resulted directly ro indirectly in an improper personal benefit to the Defendant(s); and (ii) Plaintiff(s) suffered or incurred Damages as a result of such Material Adverse Exception Event.

-The provisions of this Article 4.4 shall continue to apply to a Person who was a Council member after such Person is no longer a Member.

-4.5  The following are Material Adverse Exception Events (**MAEEs**):

-    (a)	a Consensus Attack that adversely affects or could reasonably be expeted to adversely affect the results or operations of the Council Smart Contract;

-    (b)	a change to the Council Blockchain (or node software client or network referenced in defining the Council Blockchain) that adversely affects or could reasonably be expected to adversely affect the results or operations of the Council Blockchain or to result in a persistent contentious "hard fork” (as such term is commonly understood and used by software engineers expert in developing blockchain protocol software clients) of the Council Blockchain;

-    (c)	a “chain reorganization” (as such term is commonly understood and used by software engineers expert in developing blockchain protocol software clients) of the Council Blockchain that adversely affects or could reasonably be expected to adversely affect the results or operations of the Council Smart Contract;

-    (d)	the Council Smart Contract having become inoperable, inaccessible or unusable, or any tokens under the control of such Designated Smart Contract having become permanently “frozen,” “stuck” or non-transferable, including as the result of any code library or repository incorporated by reference into such Designated Smart Contract or any other smart contract or oracle on which such Designated Smart Contract depends in whole or in part having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event--without limiting the foregoing, a cirumstance shall be deemed “permanent” if such condition would persist except in the event of a hardfork or chain reorganization that is not reasonably expected to occur in the near future;

-    (e)	a material adverse effect on the use, functionality or performance of the Council Smart Contract as the result of a clear and manifest bug, defect or error in the source code of the Designated Smart Contract or a clear and manifest bug, defect or error in the compilation of such source code to bytecode, in each case, as evidenced by the failure of the Council Smart Contract to function in accordance with provisions of this Constitution that expressly pertain to the Council Smart Contract or by documentation or other evidence prepared contemporaneously with the Council Smart Contract source code demonstrating that the intended functioning of the Council Smart Contract differs materially from the actual functioning of the Council Smart Contract as a result of such bug, defect or error;

-    (f)	any unauthorized use of an administrative function or privilege of the Council Smart Contract, including: (1) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (2) any unauthorized use of an administrative function or privilege by a Person who ordinarily is authorized to use such administrative function or privilege but in a single instance or series of instance exceeds such Person’s authority to use such administrative function or privilege; or

-    (g)
-        (i) (A) the Council Smart Contract or any of Governance Stake or Council Development Fund or any other tokens held in or controlled by the Council Smart Contract becomes subject to an Order or applicable Legal Requirement that permanently or temporarily prohibits or restrains the Council Smart Contract (or that, if the Council Smart Contract were a Person, would prohibit or restrain the Council Smart Contract) from executing any function or operation it would otherwise reasonably be expected to execute in accordance with the Order or Legal Requirement or (B) permanently or temporarily orders or directs the Council Smart Contract (or that, if the Council Smart Contract were a Person, would order or direct the Council Smart Contract) to take an action or bring about a circumstance it would otherwise not reasonably be expected to take or bring about in accordance with the Order or Legal Requirement; or

-        (ii) the Council or any Council member becomes subject to an Order or applicable Legal Requirement requiring the Council or such Council member to cause the Council Smart contract to take or refrain from taking any action or requiring the Council or such Council member to take or refrain from taking any action with respect to any Governance Stake, Council Development Fund or other tokens held in or controlled by the Council Smart Contract, in each case, which it is not within the power of the Council or such Council member to comply with due to features of the Council Smart Contract or the Council Smart Contract Blockchain (alone or in combination with any other event or circumstance).

 #### Council Membership

 4.4.
 A Person shall be deemed to be a Council member if and only if such Person is a Voter.